Will Ferrell: Other ventures

 In April 2007, Ferrell and Adam McKay launched "Funny or Die", a streaming video website where short comedy films are uploaded and voted on by users.
 One of the featured shorts, The Landlord, stars Ferrell as a man harassed for the rent by his landlady, a swearing, beer-loving, two-year-old girl, played by McKay's own daughter, Pearl.
 Child psychologists have criticized Ferrell and the McKay family for child exploitation, to which McKay responded, "Fortunately she is in this great stage now where she repeats anything you say to her and then forgets it right away, which is key.
 She has not said the 'B-word' since we shot the thing."

 They followed with the release of a video entitled "Good Cop, Baby Cop" which also starred baby Pearl; the end of the video stated that this would be her final appearance and wished her a happy "baby retirement".

-In September 2008, Ferrell released another video entitled "Will Ferrell Answers Internet Questions" where he takes some pressing questions and comments from his fans.
+In September 2008, Ferrell released another video entitled "Will Ferrell Answers Internet Questions" where he took some pressing questions and comments from his fans.
 Another Ferrell appearance on "Funny or Die" is in the video called "Green Team", featuring also McKay and John C. Reilly.
-It shows militant ecologic activists terrorizing the crew on a filming set.
+It shows militant ecological activists terrorizing the crew on a film set.

 Ferrell co-produced (with McKay) an HBO show starring Danny McBride called Eastbound & Down.
 He also had a recurring role as car dealer Ashley Schaeffer.

 Ferrell was one of the executive producers of The Chris Gethard Show, which aired on Fusion from 2015 to 2016 and on truTV from 2017 to 2018.

-Ferrell is one of the executive producers of Dead to Me (2019–2022), which stars Christina Applegate and Linda Cardellini.
+Ferrell was one of the executive producers of Dead to Me (2019–2022), which stars Christina Applegate and Linda Cardellini.

 In 2019, Ferrell ended his personal and professional relationship with McKay and closed their production company, Gary Sanchez Productions.
-It was later revealed the reason for the split was due to the fact that McKay cast John C. Reilly as Jerry Buss on the show Winning Time: The Rise of the Lakers Dynasty, a role that Ferrell wanted, without letting Ferrell know.
+It was later revealed the reason for the split was due to the fact that, without informing Ferrell, McKay cast John C. Reilly as Jerry Buss on the show Winning Time: The Rise of the Lakers Dynasty, a role that Ferrell wanted.